morpho-org/universal-rewards-distributor/README.md

 You can create a URD using a factory.
 This factory simplifies the indexing of the URD offchain and validates any URDs created through it.
 While its use is optional, it offers a convenient alternative to directly deploying a URD by submitting the bytecode.

+## Skim non claimed rewards
+A rewards program can have a deadline for users to claim tokens.
+After this deadline, the owner can skim the rewards that were not claimed.
+To do so, the owner has to create a Merkle tree that is sending the rewards to the owner.
+Then, the owner can submit this Merkle tree to the URD.
+The URD will then allow the owner to claim the rewards that were not claimed by the users.

 ## Limitations

 ### The pending root is not a queue